melzayet/aca-aks-compare/README.md

 Drill down into Cloud concepts, slowly over time!

+This repository holds the source code for [Depicted.Cloud](https://depicted.cloud) series "Cloud Native on Azure"

 This series will help you get deeper into Cloud Native, focusing on one goal at a time.
 It will use Azure as the cloud platform, but the concepts are applicable to other clouds.

 <br/>